zhenkewu/CFRL/docs/source/introduction/faq.rst

     reinforcement learning setting where a pre-collected offline trajectory is available.
 It does not apply to the online setting in general.

-    Indeed, to our current knowledge, there have yet been a method specifically designed for ensuring counterfactual fairness in online reinforcement learning.
+    Indeed, to our current knowledge, there has yet been a method specifically designed for ensuring counterfactual fairness in online reinforcement learning.
 Once such a method is developed, we will try to incorporate it into CFRL.